wangkexue/Python-Learning/README.md

 A markdown document ([based on Python document](https://docs.python.org/2/tutorial/datastructures.html)) for data structure in Python.

 * try to keep it simple (cheatsheet style)
-* short enough code to illustration usage
+* short enough code to illustrate usage
 * to people who already know C++ STL or equivalent